Quick Answer

 A strong content plan includes:

-Compliance content — required rates, fees, and terms
+Compliance content: Required rates, fees, and terms

 Design Guidelines

-Use your brand colors and fonts
+Use your brand colors and fonts for consistency

-Rotate content regularly to stay fresh
+Rotate content regularly to keep screens fresh and relevant

 Measuring Performance and ROI